 Joan is a member of the MN State Bar Association, Hennepin and Ramsey County and American Bar Associations, and MN Women Lawyers, among others.
-She has served on the ABA Commission on Lawyers Assistance Programs (CoLAP), has chaired CoLAP’s Education Committee and is on its Conference Planning and Judicial Resource Committees.
+She has served on the ABA Commission on Lawyers Assistance Programs (CoLAP), has chaired CoLAP’s Education Committee and is on its Advisory Commission and Conference Planning Committee.
 She has chaired the MSBA Life and the Law Committee and the HCBA Solo and Small Firm Practice Section and has co-chaired the HCBA Diversity Committee.
 Joan also served on the MSBA Board of Governors and HCBA’s Strategic Planning and Leadership Institute task forces and currently serves on the board of the Northstar Problem Gambling Alliance.
 She has developed and presented numerous CLE and other programs and has written on mental health and addiction, career and life balance and satisfaction, stress, diversity, marketing and other issues of concern to the legal profession.

 Diane Markel, M.S., L.A.D.C., joined LCL as a Case Manager in 2009.
 Diane received her B.A. in Social Welfare from University of Mary, Bismarck, ND.
 After working as a social worker at ND State Hospital for two years, she received her M.S. in Addiction Counseling at ND State University, Fargo, ND.
 Diane came to LCL after working nine years at Hazelden Foundation, Center City, MN.